b0llull0s/Arch-Installation-Scripts/README.md

 ### Zsh Plugings, Aliases and Functions:

 - `ohmyzsh` and `pywal` integration.
--  Many handy aliases and functions.
+-  Handy aliases and functions.
 - `cheat.sh` implemented on a function to use as `cheat <argument>`
 - `zsh` plugins.